RussellB28/RedStone-Legacy/README.md

 ## 2. DEVELOPERS

-Auto IRC Bot is developed by Ethrik Development Group, a team of people who contribute their time and knowledge to the maintenance of Auto, and other projects.
+Redstone IRC Bot is developed by Russell Bradford and a team of people who contribute their time and knowledge to the maintenance of RedStone, and other projects.

-+ Matthew Barksdale &lt;mattwb65@gmail.com&gt;
 + Russell Bradford &lt;Russell@rbradford.me&gt;
-+ Liam Smith &lt;me@liam.co&gt;
-+ Alexandria "alyx" Wolcott &lt;alyx@woomoo.org&gt;

 Contributors - Non-developers who contribute to the project greatly.

-+ None at present.

-'Retired' Developers
++ Peter Selten &lt;peter@evosurge.com&gt;

+Previous Contributors - Developers who have previously developer parts of the project

++ Matthew Barksdale <mattwb65@gmail.com>
++ Liam Smith <me@liam.co>
++ Alexandria Wolcott <alyx@woomoo.org>
-+ Elijah "starcoder" Perrault &lt;elijah@starcoder.info&gt;
++ Elijah Perrault <elijah@starcoder.info>

 ## 3. HOW TO INSTALL

-Installation documentation can be found [here](http://wiki.xelhua.org/index.php/Auto:Installation_guide). (yes, down)
+Installation documentation will be provided shortly

 ## 4. HOW TO UPGRADE

-Reserved.
-Currently there is no method of upgrading version.
+There is currently no method of upgrading to the latest version without re-downloading the source from here and transferring your database/config over to the new directory.

 ## 5. HELP, BUGS, SUGGESTIONS

-For help with Auto, you can ask on the [forums](http://forums.xelhua.org) or in our IRC chatroom at irc.ethrik.net &#35;ethrik.
+For help with Auto, You can ask in our IRC chatroom at irc.evosurge.net &#35;RedStone.

+This can be accessed using http://webchat.evosurge.net/ if you do not posess an IRC client.

 To report a bug, please visit our IRC channel.
 Thanks for contributing by reporting issues!

-To suggest a feature, it's best to post it on the above link, but you can also let us know in our IRC chatroom.
+To suggest a feature, you can also let us know in our IRC chatroom.